OUR RESEARCH

 Our multidisciplinary projects in HPC, simulation and data science vary in size, scope and duration but have one thing in common: innovation.

-We are preparing for the arrival of El Capitan, NNSA’s first exascale supercomputer with the power to perform more than 1018 calculations per second.
-El Capitan will usher in a new era of predictive and experimental capability, producing high-fidelity 3D simulations beyond those possible with the petascale Sierra machine.
-With El Capitan, we will apply this new realm of simulations to all mission spaces including stockpile stewardship and weapon modernization, biosecurity research, advanced manufacturing processes and more.
+Currently the world’s fastest supercomputer, El Capitan is NNSA’s first exascale system, with peak processing power of 2.79 exaflops, or 2.79 quintillion (1018) calculations per second.
+El Capitan ushers in a new era of predictive and experimental capability, producing high-fidelity 3D simulations beyond what’s possible now with the other supercomputers.
+With El Capitan, LLNL will apply this enhanced realm of simulations to several critical mission spaces including stockpile stewardship, weapon modernization and more.

 We develop and deploy a suite of multiphysics simulation codes that address nuclear security and inertial confinement fusion, among other missions, and support defense projects such as the design of new conventional weapons and protective equipment for soldiers.
 These simulation codes employ a range of physics regimes from solids to plasmas under extreme conditions and must be able to run on multiple advanced HPC architectures with efficient solvers and numerical algorithms.